-We plan to continue to use third-party contract research organizations, or CROs, to carry out our preclinical and clinical development.
+We plan to use third-party contract research organizations, or CROs, to carry out our preclinical and clinical development.
 We rely on third-party contract manufacturing organizations, or CMOs, to manufacture and supply our preclinical and clinical materials to be used during the development of our product candidates.
 We currently do not need commercial manufacturing capacity.
 We do not have any products approved for sale and have not generated any product revenue since inception.

-From inception through June 30, 2018, we funded our operations primarily with an aggregate of \$94.4 million in gross cash proceeds from the sale and issuance of redeemable convertible preferred stock, convertible notes and warrants to purchase Series B redeemable convertible preferred stock.
+From inception through December 31, 2016, we funded our operations primarily with an aggregate of \$51.4 million in gross cash proceeds from the sale and issuance of redeemable convertible preferred stock.
+In the year ended December 31, 2017, we received \$10.0 million in gross cash proceeds from the issuance of convertible notes and warrants to purchase redeemable convertible preferred stock and in the three months ending March 31, 2018, we received \$31.2 million gross proceeds from the issuance of convertible notes.

-Since inception in June 2009, we have devoted substantially all of our resources to discovering and developing product candidates and manufacturing processes, building our ABC Platform and assembling our core capabilities in drug development for ophthalmic disease.
+Since inception in June 2009, we have devoted substantially all of our resources to discovering and developing product candidates and manufacturing processes, building our ABC platform and assembling our core capabilities in drug development for retinal disease.

 We have incurred significant operating losses to date and expect that our operating losses will increase significantly as we advance our product candidates, particularly KSI-301, through preclinical and clinical development, seek regulatory approval, and prepare for, and, if approved, proceed to commercialization; broaden and improve our platform; acquire, discover, validate and develop additional product candidates; obtain, maintain, protect and enforce our intellectual property portfolio; and hire additional personnel.
 In addition, upon the completion of this offering we expect to incur additional costs associated with operating as a public company.

-Our net losses were \$17.1 million and \$27.9 million for the years ended December 31, 2016 and 2017 and \$11.8 million and \$16.3 million for the six months ended June 30, 2017 and 2018, respectively.
-As of June 30, 2018, we had an accumulated deficit of \$85.7 million.
+Our net losses were \$17.1 million and \$ million for the years ended December 31, 2016 and 2017, respectively.
+As of December 31, 2017, we had an accumulated deficit of \$ million.